bart-inho/HeliMax/README.md

 This branch shows a moving structure present above the receiver and transiever that emulates a helicpter.
 This is done by generating a `.in` file for each trace.
 The structure and the antenna move by incrementing on the `x` position.
 Each simulation is then combined into one plot.
 A strong ringing can be observed and the glacier-bedrock interface is bearly visible.

 # Multi-GPU clusters
 For multi-GPU users, the installation requires some attention.
 In the same conda environment used for gprMax, some packages must be installed.
-The two main packages to install are `pycuda`, `openmpy` and `mpi4py`.
-This must be done using `conda install -c conda-forge pycuda mpi4py openmpi`.
+The three main packages to install are `pycuda`, `openmpy` and `mpi4py`.
+This must be done using:
+`conda install -c conda-forge pycuda mpi4py openmpi`.
 Then, in certain cases, it will be necessary to remove tha package `mpich` which is installed by conda when installing the package `mpi4py`. `pip` is not used as it will struggle to build wheels to install the packages.